OliverCadman/cross_tracks_ci_ms3/README.md

 ![Website Edit Profile Modal](documentation/readme-images/crosstracks-edit-profile.png)

 Should the user choose to edit their profile by clicking the 'Edit My Profile' button, the user is presented with a simple form by way of a materializeCSS modal window.
 Input values are already present if they have been filled in when the user 'built' their profile.
 The user can choose to submit new information, or click the 'Cancel' button, which closes the modal window.
+If the user submits the form to edit their profile, a flash message is displayed to confirm that their profile was edited successfully.
+In the case of server issues, a flash message is displayed to inform the user that something went wrong.

 ![Website Delete Profile Modal](documentation/readme-images/crosstracks-delete-profile.png)

 Should the user choose to delete their profile by clicking the 'Delete My Profile' button, a materializeCSS modal is presented, with a confirmation message to provide the user an option to cancel deleting their profile, if they then decide against it.
 Defensive programming is important in this case, so a confirmation modal window is necessary (as opposed to clicking one button, and there's no going back).
+Once the user deletes their profile, a flash message is displayed, and the user is taken to the website's home page.

 https://user-images.githubusercontent.com/79907183/145728312-0bebd56e-c9c1-4ad7-903b-7924ffbfdd0c.mp4